Itemized Tax Deductions for 2022

 For Tax Years 2018-2025, job expenses and miscellaneous deductions limited to 2% of your Adjusted Gross Income or AGI are eliminated.
 These include expenses incurred on the job and are not reimbursed (e.g. tools, supplies, uniforms, dues and subscriptions, job search expenses, un-reimbursed travel mileage, home office deductions.
 In summary, deductions for un-reimbursed employee expenses and tax preparation expenses cannot be included on 2018-2025 Tax Returns.

-There is no limit on itemized deductions for Tax Years 2018 through 2025.
+There is no limit on itemized deductions for Tax Years 2018 through 2025, there is only certain limits per deduction based on your AGI as outlined in each section above.

-Below is a summary of the sample amounts listed above in comparison to the 2022 Tax Return standard deductions.
+Below is a summary of the sample amounts listed above in comparison to the current standard deductions.

 2. Taxes you paid, property taxes: $3,210